Seaton Wetland Project

 Flooding covering the road at Seaton Park © Ian Talboys

-Seaton Park, in the north of Aberdeen, has long been popular for leisurely walks and with the many amateur footballers and rugby players using its games pitches.
-But like many low laying areas, it became increasingly affected by failed land drains and major flooding events like Storm Frank.
+Seaton Park, in north Aberdeen, has long been popular for leisure and recreational activities.
+The park is enjoyed by people taking walks and the many amateur footballers and rugby players using its games pitches.
+But like many low laying areas, it became increasingly affected by failed land drains and major flooding events.
 Aberdeen City Council decided a more sustainable solution was required.
-Instead of trying to hold back the floods with walls and barriers or pumping the water away, they created wetland areas in carefully selected parts of the park (which would store surface water) and new drainage elsewhere.
-This means the majority of the rest of the park is now better protected, even during the wettest periods, for sports and all the other recreational activities.
+They created wetland areas in carefully selected parts of the park (which would store surface water) and new drainage elsewhere.
+This means the majority of the park is now better protected for sports and all the other recreational activities.
+Even during the wettest periods!

-Picture of the Seaton wetland area which was planted with wildflowers.
+Picture of the Seaton Wetland Project wetland area which was planted with wildflowers.

 Seaton Park wetland area after the site improvements © Ian Talboys